Battery vs generator for backup power in Perth: an honest comparison

 - All loads can run simultaneously (AC, fridge, oven, washing machine) but fuel burns faster at higher loads

 A battery is silent.
-For overnight protection — the most common Perth storm scenario — a battery is dramatically more liveable than a generator.
+For overnight protection, the most common Perth storm scenario, a battery is dramatically more liveable than a generator.

 A generator requires ongoing fuel supply.
 In a major disaster scenario where petrol stations are closed or have long queues, this becomes a genuine constraint.

-When each makes sense for Perth households
+Which one makes sense for your Perth home?

 Battery (solar-charged) is better for: